Medicare Coverage for Cataract Surgery

 Medicare Part B covers outpatient cataract surgery and medical costs associated with your operation such as doctor visits before and after the surgery.
 Most cataract surgeries are performed in outpatient settings.

-Medicare covers 80 percent of the Medicare-approved costs for these medical services.
-You are responsible for the remaining 20 percent, plus your Part B deductible ($233 in 2022).
+Medicare covers 80% of the Medicare-approved costs for these medical services.
+You are responsible for the remaining 20%, plus your Part B deductible ($226 in 2023).

 Medicare Part A will cover cataract surgery costs if you are admitted to a hospital where the surgery takes place.